 Hiking: There are more trails and more vistas than one can do in a lifetime in the thousands of square kilometers of protected parks surrounding Canmore.
 There are hikes leaving right from Grandview’s doorstep!
 Your hosts are very familiar with great destinations, and have a wealth of books and maps to go through (also available at Café Books).
-Or you can use a number of guided adventure companies like Nature in Focus.
+Or you can use a number of guided adventure companies found at CanmoreAlberta.com.
 Perhaps a relaxing hike or yoga hike with Ronna?
 You can also try the Via Ferrata at the Norquay Ski area.

-Cycling: Singletrack abounds in Canmore on both sides of the valley for outstanding mountain biking.
+Mountain biking: Singletrack abounds in Canmore on both sides of the valley for outstanding mountain biking.
 This includes the Canmore Nordic Centre, which has an excellent mix of cross-country riding.
-Events include the 24 Hours of Adrenaline and Canada's National Cup cross-country races.
+Events include Canada's National Cup cross-country races and many others.
 There are singletrack routes all over Kananaskis, and some in Banff.
 Your Grandview hosts know all the best ones!
 You can also get a shuttle to Goat Creek for a very scenic 19km (mostly) downhill ride into Banff on an old fire road.
-Ask us about mountain biking the new HIgh Rockies Trail that will soon be 90 km in length - we can help you pick which portions to ride.
+Ask us about mountain biking the new HIgh Rockies Trail that has recently opened (80km long!) - we can help you pick which portions to ride.

 Sight Seeing: A chairlift takes you to gorgeous vistas at the Norquay Ski area.
 The Banff Gondola takes you to the top of Sulphur Mountain (or walk up and ride down).
 You can take a bus up to the Sunshine ski area and walk into alpine meadows.
 Various bus tours take visitors to the Ice Fields, or the Glacier Skywalk.
 Take a boat tour of Lake Minnewanka.
 Or just drive to a myriad of breath-taking areas.
 Your Grandview hosts can suggest some great road tours.